 MSN Student Scholarships Awarded by Vanderbilt School of Nursing

-For first year students, consideration for one of the three full scholarships and the amount of partial scholarship awards are based upon an individual's GPA and GRE, GMAT or other standardized test score.
-Scholarships for 2nd year/returning students are based on a student’s GPA for their first two semesters in the nursing program.
+Scholarships for second year PreSpecialty entry/returning students are based on a student’s GPA for their first two semesters in the nursing program.
 We offer three full tuition scholarships for students who will be entering their specialty year and to be considered for one of the three full tuition scholarships, the student must have earned a 4.0 in their first semester and a 4.0 in their second semester.
 The student must have entered the program as a PreSpecialty student.
-All other scholarships for 2nd year/returning students are partial scholarships and are typically awarded at the same partial amount they received for their first year.
+All other scholarships for second year/returning students are partial scholarships and are typically awarded at the same partial amount they received for their first year.

 In order for a student to maintain a scholarship each semester, they must continue to make satisfactory academic progress and their overall cumulative GPA cannot fall below a 3.0.
 If a student’s GPA falls below a 3.0, they will lose their scholarship and may have to petition to have their scholarship re-instated for another semester once their GPA returns to at least a 3.0.
 All awards are made through the School of Nursing Scholarship Committee according to the requirements of the funding source.